Cade Cavalli: Professional career

+Early career

 The Washington Nationals selected Cavalli in the first round, with the 22nd overall selection, in the 2020 Major League Baseball draft, and he signed for a $3 million signing bonus.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

 To begin the 2021 season, Cavalli was assigned to the Wilmington Blue Rocks of the High-A East with whom he made his professional debut.
 After pitching to a 3–1 record and 1.77 ERA over 40 2/3 innings, he was promoted to the Harrisburg Senators of the Double-A Northeast on June 14.
 That same month, Cavalli was selected to play in the All-Star Futures Game at Coors Field.
 In mid-August, after starting 11 games and going 3–3 with a 2.79 ERA and 80 strikeouts over 58 innings with Harrisburg, Cavalli was promoted to the Rochester Red Wings of the Triple-A East.
 Over six starts with Rochester, he went 1–5 with 7.30 ERA.
 His total of 175 strikeouts for the season between the three clubs led the minor leagues.

+2022 season: MLB debut

-He returned to Rochester in the International League to begin the 2022 season.
+Cavalli returned to Rochester in the International League to begin the 2022 season.
 He was selected to represent the Nationals at the 2022 All-Star Futures Game.

 On August 26, 2022, the Nationals selected Cavalli's contract for him to make his MLB debut that night at Nationals Park in Washington, D.C., versus the Cincinnati Reds.
 He pitched 4 1/3 innings and allowed seven runs, six hits, and two walks while striking out six and hitting three batters in a 7–3 loss.
 Suffering from right shoulder inflammation, he did not pitch again during 2022.

+2023 season

 Cavalli reported for spring training with the Nationals in West Palm Beach, Florida in 2023, contending for a spot in the starting rotation.
 While pitching against the New York Mets on March 14, 2023, however, he sprained the ulnar collateral ligament of the elbow in his pitching arm and had to undergo Tommy John surgery, ending his 2023 season.

+2024 season

 After a lengthy recovery from surgery, Cavalli returned to the mound during the second half of the 2024 season.
 However, a case of influenza and problems with "dead arm" limited him to three appearances all season — one with the Single-A Fredericksburg Nationals in the Carolina League and two with Wilmington in the South Atlantic League — during which he pitched 8 1/3 innings and posted an overall ERA of 2.18 with no decisions.
 Although he was finally healthy by the end of the 2024 minor-league season, he did not join the Washington Nationals during 2024.